Trisha1212/TestProcess/README.md

 # Test Process
-- Test Process
+Test Process
 <img src="TestProcess.png" width="900" />

-## why do we include tester in planning phase?
+## why do we include tester in planning phase
 ```
-Including tester in planning phase gives the context of project/user-story, understand the need of projects, scope of projects and start planning all test actively and help team to understand tester approach/scope/challenges before commiting in a sprint.
+Including tester in planning phase will help to understand about the project/user-story and plan there test activities early and share to team about there approach/scope/chaalenges.
 ```

 ## What we do in Bug Bash ?